Security forces restore calm in Kampala after two days of deadly rioting.

-Kasubi, designated as a world heritage site by Unesco, the UN cultural agency, is an important tourist site housing the burial grounds of four former kings of Buganda.
+The burial site of Kasubi, designated as a world heritage site by Unesco, the UN cultural agency, is an important tourist site housing the burial grounds of four former kings of Buganda.
 The last king was buried there in 1971.

 Baganda have previously complained that the government has tried to expropriate the kingdom’s land and have been involved in disputes over the influence of Buganda’s traditional leaders.

-“When the fire broke out, police were called in and got there in time but the fire brigade was obstructed by a hostile crowd, three trucks were damaged and a fireman injured,” Kayihura told the AFP news agency.
+“When the fire broke out, police were called in and got there in time but the fire brigade was obstructed by a hostile crowd, three trucks were damaged and a fireman injured,” Kaihura told the AFP news agency.

-The violence triggered fears of renewed tension between the government and ethnic Baganda, who accuse the government of undermining their kingdom.
+Wednesday’s violence triggered fears of renewed tension between the government and ethnic Baganda, who accuse the government of undermining their kingdom.

 Last September, riots in Kampala left at least 17 people dead after the government prevented Ronald Muwenda Mutebi, the current Buganda king, from visiting a district near the capital.